Metropolitan Transportation Authority: Courtesy campaigns

 In MTA buses, there are stickers plastered on the frontmost seats.
 The front seats are priority seating, and the stickers state "Won't you please give up your seat to the disabled or elderly" with the "o" in "Won't" replaced with a heart symbol.
 In 2009, it was codified into an enforceable policy that could be punished with a fine.

 Since 2014, the MTA has had a "Courtesy Counts" campaign consisting of posters that show colored stick figures having either correct or incorrect etiquette.
 Green stick figures show what riders should do, such as taking off their backpacks, while red stick figures show what riders should not do, such as manspreading.
 All of the posters have the tagline "Courtesy Counts: Manners Make a Better Ride."
 Starting in January 2015, these posters were installed in subway cars, with the posters coming to commuter rail and buses the following month.

 In May 2017, the MTA started a three-month pilot program to encourage riders to give up their seats for the pregnant, disabled, or elderly.
 It created a website where pregnant women, the disabled, and the elderly could request specialized buttons.
 There are two designs: a "Baby on Board" button for pregnant mothers and a more generic "Please offer me a seat" button.
-This idea stemmed from the "Baby on Board" buttons that were given out across the London Underground in 2013 after the Duchess of Cambridge, Kate Middleton, wore such a button there.
+This idea stemmed from the "Baby on Board" buttons that were given out across the London Underground in 2013 after Catherine, Duchess of Cambridge, wore such a button there.

 The MTA launched the "Hate Has No Place in Our Transportation System" campaign in January 2020.
 This involved placing notices on several thousand subway and bus screens.